 - “Sturdy construction and reliable ignition system.”

-Cuisinart CGG-180T Petit Gourmet Portable Tabletop Gas Grill – Best Compact Pick
+Cuisinart CGG-180T Petit Gourmet Portable Tabletop Propane Grill – Best Compact Pick

-For those with very limited space or seeking an entry-level gas grilling solution, the Cuisinart CGG-180T offers compact convenience and reliable performance.
+For those with very limited space or seeking an entry-level propane grilling solution, the Cuisinart CGG-180T offers compact convenience and reliable performance.
+In our review of tabletop options, this model delivered surprising capability despite its diminutive size.

 Highlights